whatisnuclear/website/reactor-history.md

 high-pressure electrical terminal seals.
 A complete line of hermetically sealed, hydraulically operated stainless steel primary system valves was developed.
 Welding of heavy wall stainless piping was developed.
-Weldability and weld cracking as functions of material composition was found and understood.
+Weldability and weld cracking as functions of material composition were found and understood.
 Design criteria for auxiliary systems supporting waste disposal, coolant purification, emergency cooling, fuel handling, ventilation, as well as feasible engineering techniques to satisfy the requirements were developed.